jakkra/Mars-Rover/README.md

 - Some Round Metal Servo Arm 25T Disc Horns.
 - MCU (ESP32)
 - 3S battery
+- Standard PVC pipe with inner diameter of 23.40 mm and outer diameter 25 mm.
 - Lots of screws and bolts, mostly M3, but some M4's too.
 - Two kinds of bearings: 5x 608ZZ and 5x 25mm SKF 6005
 - Check the Fusion360 project for more details.
 - Cable madness is TODO to fix (temporary fixed by hiding it under the "lid")

+## Building
+There is no manual, but downloading the CAD model and browsing through it should get you started.
+Browse through both open and closed issues for help.
+Feel free to open an issue if you have a question.

 ## Images
 Videos: